BramVernimmen/GPP_Research/README.md

 ![First_Grid_Problem_Image](/Assets/Images/Gifs/Step1_FirstGrid.gif)

-At times our path will contain a U turn, but this only happens when the path is really small.
+At times our path will contain a U turn, but this only happens when the path is really small. <br /> <br />

 ### Step 2 - Adding a car